fpsvogel/exvangelical/README.md

 - 📕[Kathy Baldock – *Walking the Bridgeless Canyon: Repairing the Breach Between the Church and the LGBT Community*](https://www.goodreads.com/book/show/23367214).
 Delves deeper into history than most other books, answering questions like "Where did our modern idea of homosexuality come from?"
 - 📕[James Brownson – *Bible, Gender, Sexuality: Reframing the Church's Debate on Same-Sex Relationships*](https://www.goodreads.com/book/show/18912131).
 A deeper examination of the oft-cited biblical texts.
 - 📕[Karen Keen – *Scripture, Ethics, and the Possibility of Same-Sex Relationships*](https://www.goodreads.com/book/show/56880984).
 If you're still uncomfortable with turning from traditional interpretations, this book might be for you.
 It shows that biblical commands have always been interpreted and re-interpreted with discernment for human need, from within the Old Testament, to Jesus, to Paul, to the pastoral epistles, and finally throughout church history.

-## Miscellaneous

-- 🔊[Pete Enns & Jared Byas – *The Bible for Normal People* podcast](https://peteenns.com/podcast).
-Lots of explorations of new approaches to the Bible, a feast for your soul once you've embraced that mindset.
-My favorite episodes are #160 [The Risk of an "Errant" Bible](https://peteenns.com/episode-160-the-risk-of-an-errant-bible/), #172 [A Whole Different Way of Reading Genesis](https://peteenns.com/episode-172-pete-enns-a-whole-different-way-of-reading-genesis/), and #207 [Respecting the Bible for What It Is (and Isn't)](https://peteenns.com/episode-207-pete-enns-jared-byas-respecting-the-bible-for-what-it-is-and-isnt/).